zzhangjii/learning-library/oci-library/qloudable/Configuring_Auto_Scaling/Configuring_Auto-Scaling.md

 **We have now created a auto scaling policy that will start with creating 1 compute instnace in the designated pool.
 Once the CPU utilization is determined to be above 10% for atleast 300 seconds another compute instance will be launched automatically.
 Once the CPU utilization is determined to be less than 5% for 300 seconds, one compute instance will be removed.
 At all times there will be atleast 1 compute instance in the pool**

+**Original image can be deleted as it's not part of the pool**

-18. Click **Instance Pools** under **Compute** and then your pool name.
+19. Click **Instance Pools** under **Compute** and then your pool name.
 You should see a Compute instance created.
 Click the Compute Instance name.

 <img src="https://raw.githubusercontent.com/oracle/learning-library/master/oci-library/qloudable/Configuring_Auto_Scaling/img/Auto_Scaling_007.PNG" alt="image-alt-text" height="200" width="200">

-19. Note down the Publci IP of compute instnace from the details page (Under **Primary VNIC Information** section).
+20. Note down the Publci IP of compute instnace from the details page (Under **Primary VNIC Information** section).
 Switch to git bash window, if the ssh session to compute instance is still open then exit out of the session (quit command).

-20. Ensure you are in /C/Users/PhotonUser/.ssh directory.
+21. Ensure you are in /C/Users/PhotonUser/.ssh directory.

-21. Enter **ls** and verify id_rsa file exists
+22. Enter **ls** and verify id_rsa file exists

-22. Enter command
+23. Enter command
 ```
 ssh -i id_rsa_user opc@<PUBLIC_IP_OF_COMPUTE>
 ```

 **HINT:** If 'Permission denied error' is seen, ensure you are using '-i' in the ssh command

-23. Enter 'Yes' when prompted for security message
+24. Enter 'Yes' when prompted for security message

 <img src="https://raw.githubusercontent.com/oracle/learning-library/master/oci-library/qloudable/OCI_Quick_Start/img/RESERVEDIP_HOL0014.PNG" alt="image-alt-text" height="200" width="200">

-24. We will now install a tool called stress to trigger CPU load.
+25. We will now install a tool called stress to trigger CPU load.
 In ssh session to compute instance, Enter command:

 ```
-sudo yum install stress
+sudo yum -y install stress
 ```

-Enter 'Y' when prompted

 <img src="https://raw.githubusercontent.com/oracle/learning-library/master/oci-library/qloudable/Configuring_Auto_Scaling/img/Auto_Scaling_008.PNG" alt="image-alt-text" height="200" width="200">

-25. Now start CPU stress, Enter command:
+26. Now start CPU stress, Enter command:

 ```
 sudo stress --cpu 4 --timeout 350